 This may be (like the invention of the automobile itself) one of the totally revolutionary technological leaps for this century.

 Robotaxi and level 5 autonomous driving could arrive between 2022 and 2025.
 Cars built with the hardware for these systems are already on the road.
-There should be 4 million such cars in 2022, and over 20 million self-driving cars could be built by 2025.
+There should be 4 million such cars in 2022, and more than 20 million self-driving cars could be built by 2025.
 Ten million robo-taxis could provide rides equal to 100 million human-driven cars.

 AI will conquer autonomous driving and automate robots and everything else that moves.